-The UCLA Department of Art is offering a variety of events for the public's enjoyment this winter, including exhibitions and public lectures.
+The UCLA Department of Art is offering a variety of events for the public's enjoyment this spring, including exhibitions and public lectures.
 Programs are subject to change.
-For updated information and confirmation of events, call 310-825-3281 or visit www.art.ucla.edu.
+For updated information and confirmation of events, call 310-825-3281 or visit www.art.ucla.edu

 Exhibitions are at the New Wight Gallery, located in the Eli and Edythe Broad Art Center at UCLA.
 Hours are Monday through Friday, 9 a.m. to 4:30 p.m. (closed on campus holidays).
 Admission is free.
 All-day parking ($11) and short-term parking (payable at pay stations) are available in Lot 3 (enter the campus at Hilgard and Wyton avenues).
 The exhibition program of the New Wight Gallery is made possible through the generous support of Dallas Price–Van Breda.